36 Non-Candy Easter Egg Fillers Kids Will Love

 Minerals and Gemstones

 Make your Easter eggs dazzle this Easter by filling them with a variety of minerals and gemstones.
 Raid your own rock collection or break up a larger rocks and minerals kit to fill several eggs (affiliates).
 Some kits even come with shark teeth and arrow heads, which would also be fun.
+To save time, check out these pre-filled eggs that have an assortment of minerals and rocks (affiliate).
+These are perfect for a budding geologist.

 Money

 We loved collecting the eggs and trying to guess how much money was inside based on how the egg jingled.
 We knew the quiet ones had larger bills in them.
+And it was a wonderful way to give us some extra pocket money to buy something we really wanted.
+This is the perfect Easter egg filler idea for teens and tweens.

 Photo Courtesy of Toan Lu (affiliate)